6. Opening The Bidding¶

 The opening bids are:

-• Opening 1N to show balanced (and sometimes semi-balanced) hands of 15 to 17 HCP.
+Opening 1N to show balanced (and sometimes semi-balanced) hands of 15 to 17 HCP.

-• Opening 2N to show balanced (and sometimes semi-balanced) hands of 20 to 21 HCP.
+Opening 2N to show balanced (and sometimes semi-balanced) hands of 20 to 21 HCP.

-• Opening one of a suit to show an unbalanced hand or a balanced one with too few HCP to open 1N, and up to 21 HCP.
+Opening one of a suit to show an unbalanced hand or a balanced one with too few HCP to open 1N, and up to 21 HCP.

-• Opening 2♣ (artificial) to show a very strong hand (22+ HCP balanced or somewhat fewer with a long, strong suit).
+Opening 2♣ (artificial) to show a very strong hand (22+ HCP balanced or somewhat fewer with a long, strong suit).
 Forcing!

 The opening bids from 2♦ through 5♦ are preemptive.
 Do not make them with weak hands even though you have the correct length.
 Note that you and your partner must agree on how strong your suit is.
-One suggested agreement is that a preempt promise at least a Queen in the suit if non-vulnerable, or a good suit (two of top three honors or three of the top five, excluding QJT) if vulnerable.
+One suggested agreement is that a preempt promises at least a Queen in the suit if non-vulnerable, or a good suit (two of top three honors or three of the top five, excluding QJT) if vulnerable.

 In third seat you can stretch a bit.
 Be careful not to preempt with too good a holding; many 10 HCP hands are too good for that.

-• 2♦, 2♥, 2♠ show a usually 6(or more)-card suit and 5-10 HCP.
+2♦, 2♥, 2♠ show a usually 6(or more)-card suit and 5-10 HCP.

-• 3♣, 3♦, 3♥, 3♠ show a usually seven-card suit and 5-10 HCP.
+3♣, 3♦, 3♥, 3♠ show a usually seven-card suit and 5-10 HCP.
 Sometimes 3♣ is bid with six good clubs, since the 2♣ bid can’t be used.

-• Opening four of a major shows an eight-card suit.
+Opening four of a major shows an eight-card suit.
 Usually we don’t do that in a minor since it tends to push them to bid a major game out of desperation.
 Instead use five of the minor.
 These are weak bids – don’t make them with good hands.

 The next few chapters will give details on these bids and their sequelae.

-Choosing An Opening Bid
+Choosing An Opening Bid¶

-The rules are simple and depend only on your strength and shape.
+The basic rules are simple and depend only on your strength and shape.
 Choose the first bid in the following lists that applies:

-• If a preempt is appropriate, make it.
+If a preempt is appropriate, make it.

-• Open 2N if you have a balanced hand with 20-21 points.
+Open 2N if you have a balanced hand with 20-21 points.

-• Open 1N if you have a balanced hand with 15-17 points.
+Open 1N if you have a balanced hand with 15-17 points.

 If you have 12-21 points (or an 11 HCP hand with an AK in one suit and another A):

-• Open the longest five-card or longer suit at the one-level.
+Open the longest five-card or longer suit at the one-level.
 If you have two suits that are the same length, open the higher ranked.

-• Open 1♦ if you have four diamonds and four or fewer clubs.
+Open 1♦ if you have four diamonds and four or fewer clubs.

-• Open 1♦ if your shape is exactly 4=4=3=2.
+Open 1♦ if your shape is exactly 4=4=3=2.

-• Open 1♣.
+Open 1♣.

 "It's not how good, it's how many." -- Mike Moss